 Make the Most of your Rest

-It’s worth remembering with the rowing station that, assuming you only do one changeover, each partner will get – very roughly – 2 minutes rest whilst the other is on the machine.
+It’s worth remembering with the rowing station that, assuming you cover an equal amount of distance each partner will get – very roughly – 2 minutes rest whilst the other is on the machine.
 This is likely the longest rest you get in the race so enjoy it while it lasts!
 But it may be worth considering if you want to make the run before it slightly quicker than you otherwise might.
 Can you push it a little more knowing you have a 2-minute rest coming up?
-I do preach consistent pacing in HYROX (see this article), but I think it’s at least worth considering whether you could make the run before the row slightly quicker (I don’t know the answer, I’m just saying it’s worth thinking about!).
+I do preach consistent pacing in HYROX (see this article), but I think it’s at least worth considering whether you could make the run before the row slightly quicker (I don’t know the answer, I’m just saying it’s worth thinking about!)

 Farmers Carries